Taking your pension

 What you should consider

-You may already have a good idea on how you want to take your pension.
+You may already have a good idea on when and how you want to take your pension.
 However, it's important to think carefully about your situation before deciding.

-• When you plan to stop or reduce working
+• When you plan to stop work completely, or you decide to continue working part-time for a while.

-• How much you want to take as an income and how much risk you’re comfortable taking when investing your money
+• How much do you want or need to take as an income and how much risk you’re comfortable taking when investing your money.

 Contributing after taking your pension

 If you have already flexibly accessed a pension and still want to pay into your retirement account, you can.
-However, how much you can pay is reduced to a maximum of £4,000 each tax year as any amount over this wouldn’t be eligible for tax relief.
+However, how much you can pay is reduced to a maximum of £10,000 each tax year that will attract tax relief as this is the most you can pay without incurring a tax charge.
 This is known as the Money Purchase Annual Allowance.

 Are you in ill health?